 10. Unit Readiness Boards.
 Reporting units will use a board process to prepare readiness reports.
 The structure of the readiness board will be as directed by the commander establishing the board.
-When the following personnel are available to the reporting organization, it is recommended the board include the S/G-1, S/G-3, S/G-4, CBRN defense officer and medical officer.
+When the following personnel are available to the reporting organization, it is recommended the board include the staff principals, CBRN defense officer and medical officer.
 The result of the board is the completed readiness report, which only the commander or an authorized agent may submit into DRRS-MC.
 Units must maintain a record of the board meeting used for each report for a period of 12 months.

 11. Report Verification.
 Reporting organizations at all levels must develop a program to audit their readiness data to ensure data accuracy and fidelity.
-MARFORs and major subordinate commands (MSCs) will develop procedures that enable subordinate intermediate commands to verify subordinate unit reports within five working days of submission and maintain a record of that verification for a period of 12 months.
-Higher headquarters are not authorized to change the readiness reports of subordinate organization.
-When computation or administrative errors are discovered, higher headquarters will contact the subordinate unit directing submission of a corrected report within 24 hours.
+MARFORs and major subordinate commands (MSCs) will develop procedures that enable subordinate intermediate commands to verify subordinate unit reports within five days of submission.
+Higher headquarters are not authorized to change the readiness reports of subordinate organizations.
+When policy, computation or administrative errors are discovered, higher headquarters will return the report with comment in DRRS-MC directing submission of a corrected report within 24 hours.
+Units submitting a report with a subjective override to the overall readiness level (C-level) without the required waiver information listed in paragraph 13.c will be considered an erroneous report and returned.
+The unit will submit a corrected report within 24 hours of notification of the error.